harryyy27/trydjango/README.md

 # trydjango
 Setting up Django server for the first time.
-This should be the instructions to clone the project.
+These should be the instructions to clone the project.

 1. git clone https://github.com/harryyy27/trydjango
 2. virtualenv -p python 3